RealEskalate/a2sv-g5-backend-learning-path-editorial/task-4/task_manager/docs/api_documentation.md

 # Task Management API Documentation

 Welcome to the documentation for the Task Management API!
 This API allows you to manage tasks in a simple and efficient way.
+The full postman documentation can be found [here](https://documenter.getpostman.com/view/27059858/2sA3s1pY2B).

 ## Endpoints